 What support is available?

-The support on offer will vary from university to university, and can range from additional financial support, in the form of a bursary, to practical support to help care leavers settle into university, find accommodation or manage finances.
+The support on offer will be different at every college and university, and can range from additional financial support, in the form of a bursary, to practical support to help care leavers settle in, find accommodation or manage finances.

 Some universities will take care-experience into account when making an offer.
 This is called a contextualised or adjusted offer, and is often a grade or two lower than a standard offer.
 Each university has a different applications process, which they will explain on their website.